ScottLogic/blog/_posts/2026-03-05-microsoft-agent-framework-powering-up-your-agentic-teammate.md

 - Microsoft Agent Framework
 author: dhunter
 layout: default_post
-summary: Using Microsoft Agent Framework to build and agentic teammate interacting with email.
+summary: Building an Agentic AI teammate using Microsoft Agent Framework to handle user onboarding through email, with humans in the loop.
 ---